Eigenstate/vmd-python/README.md

 # vmd-python
 Installable VMD as a python module

+*NEW*: Support for new arm64 macs!

-*NEW*: Version 3.0 has the following new features
+Version 3.0 has the following new features

 * Atomselection attributes can be accessed or set more easily:
   `atomsel.get("x")` can be written as `atomsel.x`!